 \section{Abstract}

-Consider a convex polygon $\pi$ with $n$ vertices.
-The flip-graph of $\pi$ is the graph whose vertices are the triangulations of $\pi$ and whose edges correspond to flips between them.
-The eccentricity of the triangulations of $\pi$ in this graph is estimated as a function of $n$ and $k$, where $n-3-k$ is the largest number of interior edges incident to a vertex in the considered triangulation.
-It is shown that this eccentricity is exactly $n-3+k$ when $k\leq{n/2-2}$.
-The value of $k$ turns out to characterize eccentricities if it is small enough.
-More precisely, when $k\leq{n/8-5/2}$, a triangulation of $\pi$ has eccentricity $n-3+k$ in the flip-graph of $\pi$ if and only if exactly $n-3-k$ of its interior edges are incident to a given vertex.
-When $k>n/2-2$, additional results on the eccentricities in the flip-graphs of convex polygons are given and discussed.
+The flip-graph of a convex polygon $\pi$ is the graph whose vertices are the triangulations of $\pi$ and whose edges correspond to flips between them.
+The eccentricity of a triangulation $T$ of $\pi$ is the largest possible distance in this graph from $T$ to any triangulation of $\pi$.
+It is well known that, when all $n-3$ interior edges of $T$ are incident to the same vertex, the eccentricity of $T$ in the flip-graph of $\pi$ is exactly $n-3$, where $n$ denotes the number of vertices of $\pi$.
+Here, this statement is generalized to arbitrary triangulations.
+Denoting by $n-3-k$ the largest number of interior edges of $T$ incident to a vertex, it is shown that the eccentricity of $T$ in the flip-graph of $\pi$ is exactly $n-3+k$, provided $k\leq{n/2-2}$.
+Inversely, the eccentricity of a triangulation, when small enough, allows to recover the value of $k$.
+More precisely, if $k\leq{n/8-5/2}$, it is also shown that $T$ has eccentricity $n-3+k$ if and only if exactly $n-3-k$ of its interior edges are incident to a given vertex.
+When $k>n/2-2$, bounds on the eccentricity of $T$ are also given and discussed.